William Contreras Preview, Player Props: Brewers vs. Rangers

 William Contreras At The Plate

-- Among the qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 45th and he is 68th in slugging.
+- Among qualifying hitters in MLB play, he ranks 35th in batting average, 41st in on-base percentage, and 64th in slugging.

+- In 68.0% of his 103 games this season, Contreras has picked up at least one hit.
+He's also had 32 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.